 Opening Doors is a three-day overnight retreat that lays the foundation for personal and organizational growth.
 Participants deepen their awareness of diversity and enhance their ability to create inclusive organizations.
-The workshop addresses personal and professional change as part of an understanding of differences initiative of multicultural organizational development.
+The workshop addresses personal and professional change as part of understanding different initiatives of multicultural organizational development.

 In Opening Doors, participants will: